 KPI 1: Cash Burn Rate & Runway

 Let's start with Rule #1 of business--don't run out of cash.
-All the SaaS metrics in the world can't change an empty bank account.
-If you have a clear cash picture, you'll know if and when you might run out and you will have enough time to raise more money before you hit the bottom.
+All the SaaS metrics in the world can't generate positive cash flow out of an empty bank account.
+If you have a clear cash flow picture, you'll know if and when you might run out and you will have enough time to raise more money before you hit the bottom.

 We always stress that it is important to make your financial dashboards visual.
 As an example, let's take a look at a Cash Burn Rate & Runway view.